Tutorial 1

 tax.sound_types("NARW").show(append_name=True)

-Happy with our taxonomy, it is time to save it!
+Happy with our progress so far, it is time to save the draft.

 Modifying or expanding a taxonomy ¶